Turbulence revealed by wavelet transform: power spectrum and intermittency for the velocity field of the cosmic baryonic fluid: Methods and Data

 with its Fourier transform

 where $r=|\mathbf{x}|$, $k=|\mathbf{k}|$, and $C_\mathrm{N}=\frac{2}{\pi^{3/4}}\sqrt{2e/(9+55e)}$ is the normalization constant such that $\int |\Psi(\mathbf{x})|^2\mathrm{d}^3\mathbf{x}=1$.

 In many cases, we compare the results of the CWT with those of the Fourier transform, such as comparing the global WPS with the Fourier power spectrum (FPS).
-However, the wavelet scale $w$ and the Fourier wavenumber $k$ are not a simple one-to-one correspondence.
-Following the suggestions by \citet{Meyers1993} and \citet{Torrence1998}, this correspondence $w = c_w k$ can be determined by calculating the maximum of the modulus square for the CWT of the cosine wave $\cos(kx)$.
-For the 3D isotropic CW-GDW, $c_w \simeq 0.3883$ \citep{Wang2024}.
+However, the wavelet scale $w$ and the Fourier wavenumber $k$ are not simply equal, but have a correspondence $w = c_w k$, where $c_w \simeq 0.3883$ for the 3D isotropic CW-GDW (see Appendix~\ref{sec:fps_vs_wps}).

 With the CWT $\tilde{\vu}(w, \vx)$, we can define the env-WPS of the velocity field as